hackerb9/sixvid/README.md

 ## Bugs, bugs, bugs

-* If first guess of delay is far off the mark, then it can take a few seconds for the animation to play at the correct FPS.
+* If first guess of weightestimate — milliseconds to transfer and display a single sixel frame — is far off the mark, then it can take a few seconds for the animation to play at the correct FPS.

 * For large videos, probably should render to 1-bit sixel as quickly as possible and then replace it with higher depth once all the